 Harry knew Hermione had saved his life more times than he could count in the last year.
-The escape from the wedding, from Bathilda Bagshot's home and the Lovegood's home all were because of her.
-Over the last seven years the trust they had built was beyond measure.
+That they had escaped from the wedding, from Bathilda Bagshot's home, and the Lovegood's home all were because of her.
+Over the last seven years, the trust they had built was beyond measure.
 Looking at his friend, he nodded.

-"OK here goes then," She took a deep breath before continuing.
-"I've had a particular dream ever so often ever since our first year," Hermione started as her cheeks reddened.
+"OK, here goes, then," She took a deep breath before continuing.
+"I've had a particular dream ever so often since our first year," Hermione started as her cheeks reddened.
 "It's…well it's me being kissed by someone."

-"Shh…let me finish, this is hard to do Harry," Hermione replied.
-"And yes I know I kissed Ron last night and that's some of the problem," She paused for a second as she took another breath.
-"You see in my dream the kiss is a magical kiss.
-You know, like the ones you read about in fairy tales where the couple is lost in the kiss as a golden glow surround them."
+"Shh…let me finish, this is hard to do, Harry," Hermione replied as her cheeks reddened.
+"And, yes, I know I kissed Ron last night, and that's some of the problem," She paused for a second as she took another breath.
+"You see, in my dream, the kiss is a magical kiss.
+You know, like the ones you read about in fairy tales, where the couple is lost in the kiss as a golden glow surround them."

-"Sounds...interesting," Harry said.
+"Sounds...interesting," Harry said hesitantly.
 "But what does this have to do with me?"

 Hermione looked at the scarlet curtains for a second then she sighed and her eyes found Harry's again.
-"When I kissed Ron yesterday it wasn't magical, there was nothing.
-No feelings, nothing.
-It was just two pairs of lips pressed together and frankly his breath stunk."
+"When I kissed Ron yesterday, it wasn't magical, there was nothing; no feelings, no magic...nothing.
+It was just two pairs of lips pressed together, and frankly, his breath stunk."

 "I…I want you to kiss me.
 That's my favor, that's all I ask for."

-"I need this Harry.
+"I need this, Harry.
 I can't be with Ron with that dream hanging in my subconscious," Hermione exclaimed.
-"Kiss me and prove to me the dream is nothing but that, a dream.
-Kiss me once as you kissed Ginny.
-I promise it will not affect our friendship."
+"Kiss me, and prove to me the dream is nothing but that, a dream.
+Kiss me once, like you kiss Ginny.
+I promise, it will not affect our friendship."